 This project has enabled us to change young people’s perception.
 If they are given the right support they can really shine.

 …the biggest benefit of working with ADeC is being able to bring in experienced artists to work with our young people: who have discovered a real interest in the arts through participating in the activities.

 ADeC have been a brilliant partner to work with during my time in St Ives, very supportive and willing to help / answer questions at any time”.

 Dan Keen, Youth Worker

-Please have a look through the tabs to find out more about some of the projects ADeC are currently involved with.
+Please have a look through our website to find out more about some of the projects Babylon ARTS are currently involved with.